 Cat Nutrition 101: What Does Your Cat Need to Eat?

 Cats are obligate carnivores.
-That means their stomachs are made to break down animal proteins and only animal proteins; their bodies lack the enzyme needed to break down carotene — the nutrient obtained from plant matter — into vitamin A. An obligate carnivore’s diet is made up of at least 70% meats and animal proteins.
+That means their stomachs are made to break down animal proteins and only animal proteins.
+They are not designed to nurture from plants; for example their bodies lack the enzyme needed to break down carotene — the nutrient obtained from plant matter — into vitamin A. An obligate carnivore’s diet is made up of at least 70% meats and animal proteins.
 While some amount of plant matter won’t be harmful to your cat, they don’t get the same nutrition from plant matter that people do.
 You’ll want your cat’s food to be made up of mostly animal proteins so that your cat is getting proper nutrition from their food.

 Protein Dominates the Menu

 Animal proteins should be the first ingredient in any ingredient list for cat food.
 The first ingredient in the ingredient list is the primary ingredient, and the food is mainly compromised of this ingredient.
-Animal proteins are also a critical source of taurine and arachidonic acids, which cats need to be healthy and live long lives.
+Animal proteins are also a critical source of taurine and animal fat contains arachidonic acids, both essential nutrients that cats need to be healthy and live long lives.
 Animal proteins need to make up at least 70% of your cat’s food, just like in the wild.
 Ideally, a 75% or greater concentration of animal proteins is best.
 The more high-quality animal proteins are present in your cat’s food, the fewer low-quality filler ingredients can be present.
-Your cat’s food should also be less than 25% carbohydrates.
+Your cat’s food should also be less than 20% carbohydrates.
 Carbohydrates are a quick energy source for cats, but they don’t sustain them and make them feel full.
 A cat being fed too high a concentration of carbohydrates is at risk of overeating and becoming obese.

 Dry Food or Wet Food?